codes-and-games/Tchat-main/README.md

 ** = Admin only action

-## As this is a Open-Source Project, feel free to commit changes in this Pro developers.
+### Note: As this is a Open-Source Project, feel free to commit changes in this Pro developers.

 # Instructions (Server)
 Open a terminal window in the directory containing server.py and run the following command: